Arsene Wenger's time at Arsenal is now officially drawing to a close.

 The two-year contract extension the Gunners boss signed in the summer, which looks certain to be his last at the club, sees him take home considerably more than the £500,000-per-season he agreed to upon his arrival in 1996.

-If Wenger sees out his contract until the 2019 expiry, it's estimated that he will have amassed around £100,000,000 during his time in charge of the club.
+Wenger won't see out his contract, but it's estimated that he will have amassed around £100,000,000 during his time in charge of the club.

 Other business interests